Dalje-et/simo/README.md

     alias agentstatus="datadog-agent status"
     alias agentconfig="cat /opt/datadog-agent/etc/datadog.yaml"
   ```
+  - adjust the agent config to enable apm (search for `apm_config:` and check that it says `enabled: true` below that) and restart the agent (you can control the agent with the aliases above)
-  - don't forget to run `source ~/.bashrc` after editing the file in order to reload
+  - lastly, don't forget to run `source ~/.bashrc` after editing the file in order to reload

 ## Installation